This post may contain affiliate links, please see our privacy policy + disclosures for details.

 Instructions

-- Preheat oven to 350ยฐF.
-Melt 2 tablespoons of the butter in a small saucepan.
+- Preheat oven to 350°F. Melt 2 tablespoons of butter in a small saucepan.
 Use a pastry brush to spread the melted butter on the bottom and up the sides of an 11 x 7-inch baking dish.
 Set aside.

-- Unroll and separate crescent dough and place each triangle side by side on a clean work surface such as parchment paper.
-Place a single peach wedge along the wide end of each triangle, then roll each fruit dumpling starting with that same wide end.
+- Unroll and separate the crescent dough and place each triangle side by side on a clean work surface.
+Place a single peach wedge along the wide end of each triangle, then roll each fruit dumpling starting with the wide end.
 Place each fruit dumpling, point sides up, in the prepared baking dish.

 - Pour the entire mixture evenly over the peachy dumplings and top with the lemon-lime soft drink.
-Sprinkle cinnamon over the tops of the dumplings and place into a hot oven for 35 to 40 minutes.
-The crescent rolls will be golden brown, and the liquid bubbling rapidly.
-Remove the pan from your oven and allow to stand a full 5 minutes.
+Sprinkle cinnamon over the tops of the dumplings and place into a hot oven for 35-40 minutes.
+The crescent rolls will be golden brown, and the liquid should be bubbling rapidly.
+Remove the pan from the oven and allow to stand a full 5 minutes.

 - Spoon a single dumpling into a dessert bowl and spoon some of the buttery cinnamon-sugar sauce atop.
 Garnish with a dollop of whipped cream or a big scoop of vanilla ice cream.
-Tap your spoon on the top of the dumpling in your bowl and get ready to savor that lovely sugar crisp top!
+Enjoy the crisp sugary top of the dumplings!

 Notes